semrush/intergalactic/website/docs/components/input-number/input-number.md

 To change the value in InputNumber, use:

-- stepper buttons (steppers, spinbox interface) that appear by hover/focus in the field;
+- stepper buttons (steppers) which appear by hover/focus in the input;
-- keys `up`, `down` on the keyboard;
+- keys `Up`, `Down` on the keyboard;
-- `Shift` + `up`, `down` keys.
+- `Shift` + `Up`, `Down` keys.

 > 💡 **Interesting fact**
 >
-> Number inputs have little spinner buttons (also called steppers), which let users increase or decrease the input’s value by a constant amount.
+> Number inputs have little stepper buttons, which let users increase or decrease the input’s value by a constant amount.
 Luke Wroblewski’s usability testing shows that users prefer them to dropdown menus:
 >
 > _When testing mobile flight booking forms, we found people preferred steppers for selecting the number of passengers.
 No dropdown menu required, especially since there’s a maximum of 8 travelers allowed and the vast majority select 1–2 travelers._
 >